HISTORY OF THE MARATHON

 Traditionally, the Boston Red Sox baseball team holds a game at Fenway Park to coincide with the race finishing the last mile in front of Kenmore Square.

 Originally the word Marathon comes from the legendary run of Pheidippides, a Greek soldier who ran from Marathon to Athens in ancient Greece.
-The story goes that he ran all the way between these two cities without stopping until he arrived at the Senate where he proclaimed “We have won” against the Persians and then fell from a heart attack and died.
-The 1st century historian Plutarch first records in writing this story quoting a lost work.
-In the late 19th century Robert Browning immortalized the runner in his poem “Pheidippides” cementing the story into popular historic legend.
+The story goes that he ran 26+ miles all the way between these two cities without stopping until he arrived at the Senate, where he proclaimed “We have won” against the Persians and then fell and died from a heart attack.

-Traditionally the word Marathon has become synonymous with a long endurance race in contrast to a shorter sprint race.
-The Marathon was a popular feature in the ancient Olympics and even the Apostle Paul seems to have been aware of it — King Herod the Great sponsored the Olympic games of 12 B.C. — and St. Paul was perhaps alluding to the Olympics when he wrote to the church in Corinth:
+Traditionally the word Marathon has become synonymous with a long endurance race compared to a shorter sprint race.
+The Marathon was a popular feature in the ancient Olympics, and even the Apostle Paul seems to have been aware of it — Israel’s King Herod the Great sponsored the Olympic games of 12 B.C. — and St. Paul was perhaps alluding to the Olympics when he wrote to the church in Corinth: